timharek/everyday-privacy/report.md

 In the context of this report, we will focus on the potential dangers of having personal data exposed online, and with personal data, this includes; name, date of birth, address, phone number(s), friends and family, political views, religion etc.

 Both Facebook's products and Snapchat has both been victims to having data about their users released online, unintentionally.
 Facebook has had much more of a spotlight in this regard, because of their extremely large user base, with 2.8 billion monthly active users[^11].
 Also because of how mainstream media picked up the story about the Cambridge Analytica data scandal, where 50 million peoples data was harvested[^12].
-For Snapchat, they have not had a lot of data breaches except for December 2013 when 4.6 million Snapchat usernames and phone numbers were made publically available on snapchatdb.info[^13].
+For Snapchat, they have not had a lot of data breaches except for December 2013 when 4.6 million Snapchat usernames and phone numbers were made publicly available on snapchatdb.info[^13].

 ## Potential attacks